utexas-public-history/tower/the-victims.md

 ### Karen Griffith

 Karen Griffith was on Guadalupe and 23rd Street when Whitman shifted his attention away from the campus grounds.
 She was seventeen years old and a student at Lanier High School, the same high school that Kathy Whitman taught biology.
-Whitman wounded her in the shoulder and chest, the bullet piercing her right lung lung, which led to her death seven days after the shooting on August 9, 1966 at Brackenridge Hospital.
+Whitman wounded her in the shoulder and chest, the bullet piercing her right lung, which led to her death seven days after the shooting on August 9, 1966 at Brackenridge Hospital.
 The Lanier High School yearbook for the academic year 1966-1967, when she would have been a graduating senior, features a dedication to Karen and to Kathy Whitman.
 Originally from Wichita Falls, Texas, she is buried in Crestview Memorial Park in Wichita Falls.

 ---